DANS-KNAW/easy-ingest/README.md

 up the digital object in Fedora.
 It must contain at least a [FOXML] file, called ``fo.xml``.
 All other files in the directory are assumed to be the contents of datastreams.
 The names of the files are used as datastream IDs.

+Example:

+     - staged-fo
+         |
+         +- fo.xml
+         |
+         +- DC
+         |
+         +- IMAGE_DATA

 ARGUMENTS
 ---------
--u, --user
-    : Fedora user to connect with
+-u, --user: Fedora user to connect with

+-p, --password: password of the Fedora user

+-f, --fcrepo-server: URL of the Fedora Commons Repository server